Maximilianos/maxpanas.com/notes.md

   - Use a better service to send emails to me (?)

 - Archive
-  - Sort archive articles by publish date
+  - DONE! - Sort archive articles by publish date
-  - Only include articles marked with "status:published" when in production mode
+  - DONE! - Only include articles marked with "status:published" when in production mode
   - Add Archive page to make it easier for people to find articles (?)
   - Display placeholders for Teasers in Archive component to make archive appear to load faster